jsoref/pdns/docs/settings.rst

 .. note::
   Actual supported algorithms depend on the crypto-libraries PowerDNS was compiled against.
-To check the supported DNSSEC algoritms in your build of PowerDNS, run ``pdnsutil list-algorithms``.
+To check the supported DNSSEC algorithms in your build of PowerDNS, run ``pdnsutil list-algorithms``.

 .. _setting-default-ksk-size: